fimselamse/fimselamse.github.io/_posts/2023-03-21-final-project.markdown

 Given the noticeable decrease in vehicle accidents since the commencement of intersection engineering initiative, its *safe* to say it has been a success.
 However, it is too early to give praise for reducing fatalities and injuries, as the efforts missed the mark on this front.

 #### Legislative
 The Vision Zero Initiative has also made large efforts to pass legislations promoting road safety.
 Key highlights include the introduction of a 25 mph default speed limit in New York City (S7892/A10144 of 2014), meant to double pedestrian survival chances in collisions and reduce the likelihood of serious crashes.
 The speed camera program, initially established in 2013, was expanded in 2019 (S4331/A6449) to cover 750 school zones and extended operational hours to between 6 AM and 10 PM within a quarter-mile of a school building.
-Finally, in 2022, the Speed Camera 24/7 Extension (S5602/A10438) removed all restrictions on speed camera operating hours, allowing them to function around the clock throughout the year [cite https://www.nyc.gov/content/visionzero/pages/legislation].
+Finally, in 2022, the Speed Camera 24/7 Extension (S5602/A10438) removed all restrictions on speed camera operating hours, allowing them to function around the clock throughout the year[^6].

 One goal of legislation S7892/A10144 was to reduce the number of serious injuries as a result of a vehicle crash by reducing the city-wide speed limit from 30mph to 25mph.
 While the data provided by NYC DOT does not specify the severity of injuries sustained, any injuries resulting in death are pretty serious.
 <iframe src="{{page.total-deaths-by-year-type}}" width="100%" height="420px" frameborder="0">